Resources – Play games

 By default, Windows 9x in VirtualBox uses the Sound Blaster 16 audio controller, which does not support MIDI music playback; Squakenet’s tutorial has good step-by-step instructions for setting up alternative audio drivers that support MIDI playback, but they are unstable under Windows 10 in versions of VirtualBox beyond version 4.3.40.

 The process of setting up Windows 9x under any virtual machine software is arduous, extremely finicky, and has no guarantee to work.
-Only attempt if you have technical skills and a lot of time on your hands.
+Only attempt if you have some technical expertise and a lot of time on your hands.
 For an easier alternative, consider using a later versions of Windows such as 2000 and XP, which can run some Windows 9x games just as well and are officially supported by VirtualBox.
 (Currently, VirtualBox version 5.1.24 is recommended for Windows users for best audio compatibility with XP and above).

 Working with floppy disks and CD-ROMs can be difficult, especially if you’re worried about wear-and-tear or don’t have a disc drive on your device of choice.
 Luckily, you can extract the “image” from most discs and simulate a disc drive on your computer.